ilovespectra/ilovespectra/LT-22222-L/README.md

     <li>In a separate tab or window, go to <a href="https://datacake.co/" target="_blank">datacake.co</a>
     </li>
   </ul>
-  <h4>Navigate to your <a href="https://app.datacake.de/" target="_blank">Datacake dashboard</a> and add the device: Select “LoRaWAN” / “Helium”</h4>
+  <p>Navigate to your <a href="https://app.datacake.de/" target="_blank">Datacake dashboard</a> and add the device: Select “LoRaWAN” / “Helium”</p>
   <img src="images/datacake1.png" alt="Datacake LoRaWan Selection" width="500px" height="auto">
   <img src="images/datacake2.png" alt="Datacake Helium Selection" width="500px" height="auto">
   <img src="images/datacake3.png" alt="Datacake Dragino LT-22222-L Selection" width="600px" height="auto">
-  <h4>Now navigate back over to your Helium Console and click “Integrations” > “Add Integration” > “Datacake HTTP”</h4>
+  <p>Now navigate back over to your Helium Console and click “Integrations” > “Add Integration” > “Datacake HTTP”</p>
   <img src="images/console1.png" alt="Datacake on Helium Console" width="600px" height="auto">
-  <h4>Navigate back to your Datacake dashboard and click your user name in the top left corner > click “Edit Profile” > “API” > “Show Token” > Now copy that token to your clipboard.</h4>
+  <p>Navigate back to your Datacake dashboard and click your user name in the top left corner > click “Edit Profile” > “API” > “Show Token” > Now copy that token to your clipboard.</p>
   <img src="images/datacake5.png" alt="Datacake API Token" width="600px" height="auto">
-  <h4>and paste it to the “ENDPOINT DETAILS” in your Helium Integration</h4>
+  <p>and paste it to the “ENDPOINT DETAILS” in your Helium Integration</p>
   <img src="images/endpoint.png" alt="Endpoint Details" width="750px" height="auto">
-  <h4>Navigate back over to Datacake and click “Configuration”> Scroll down to “Network Server” and click “Change” > Scroll down to your “Uplink URL” and copy it to your clipboard.</h4>
+  <p>Navigate back over to Datacake and click “Configuration”> Scroll down to “Network Server” and click “Change” > Scroll down to your “Uplink URL” and copy it to your clipboard.</p>
   <img src="images/uplinkurl.png" alt="Uplink URL" width="750px" height="auto">
-  <h4>Navigate back over to Helium Console and click “Integrations” > Select your LT-22222-L > Scroll down to “Endpoint URL” and paste the “Uplink URL” you just copied from Datacake and click “Update Details”</h4>
+  <p>Navigate back over to Helium Console and click “Integrations” > Select your LT-22222-L > Scroll down to “Endpoint URL” and paste the “Uplink URL” you just copied from Datacake and click “Update Details”</p>
   <img src="images/endpoint2.png" alt="Endpoint Details 2" width="750px" height="auto">
-  <h4>Click “Flows” > “+ Nodes” > Drag your device out of that menu and it'll stick to the background, do the same with your datacake integration.</h4>
+  <p>Click “Flows” > “+ Nodes” > Drag your device out of that menu and it'll stick to the background, do the same with your datacake integration.</p>
   <img src="images/flows.png" alt="Flows example on Helium Console" width="600px" height="auto">
-  <h4>Now connect the dots!
+  <p>Now connect the dots!
 Click to draw a line connecting the two.
 It should appear dotted indicating data flow.
-This is how your Flows board will work for all integrations. <i>It’s sexy, isn't it?</i></h4>
+This is how your Flows board will work for all integrations. <i>It’s sexy, isn't it?</i></p>
-  <h4>Navigate back over to your Datacake dashboard and click “Downlinks” and click “Switch on all Relays”.
-You should receive a message that says “Downlink sent to the LNS successfully”</h4>
+  <p>Navigate back over to your Datacake dashboard and click “Downlinks” and click “Switch on all Relays”.
+You should receive a message that says “Downlink sent to the LNS successfully”</p>
   <img src="images/downlink.png" alt="Downlink example on Datacake" width="600px" height="auto">
-  <h4>Go over to Helium Console, click “Devices” > LT-22222-L > and scroll down to your “Event Log” and make sure you see a red Downlink Queued.</h4>
+  <p>Go over to Helium Console, click “Devices” > LT-22222-L > and scroll down to your “Event Log” and make sure you see a red Downlink Queued.</p>
   <img src="images/downlink2.png" alt="Downlink example on Helium" width="600px" height="auto">
-  <h4>It could take around 10 minutes for you to see the RO1 and RO2 lights on your LT-22222-L illuminate.
-If they do, you’re all done!</h4>
+  <p>It could take around 10 minutes for you to see the RO1 and RO2 lights on your LT-22222-L illuminate.
+If they do, you’re all done!</p>
   <p><i>If you are not getting the downlinks, the easiest thing to do will be to remove the device from Helium console, and start over.
 You’ve got this!</i></p>
   <h2>Relay Wiring Configuration-</h2>
   <img src="images/pwoa.png" alt="Electrical Warning: Yellow Triangle with Exclaimation" width="100" height="100">
-  <h3>Note the use of a socket in this diagram is for illustrative purposes only.
+  <p>Note the use of a socket in this diagram is for illustrative purposes only.
 USE CAUTION WHEN WORKING WITH ELECTRICITY.
-DO NOT PLUG WIRES DIRECTLY INTO A SOCKET, ALWAYS USE A DC ADAPTER RATED FOR YOUR DEVICE.</h3>
+DO NOT PLUG WIRES DIRECTLY INTO A SOCKET, ALWAYS USE A DC ADAPTER RATED FOR YOUR DEVICE.</p>
   <img src="images/config.png" alt="Electrical configuration of LT to router and hotspot." width="750px" height="auto">
   <p><i>The steps below apply specifically to the off-grid configuration provided in an https://www.iotoffgrid.com/ solar enclosure kit.
 The LT-22222-L can be powered directly by a 7-24v DC adapter for on-the-grid indoor and enclosure applications.</i></p>
   <img src="images/wiring.jpeg" alt="Electrical configuration of LT to router and hotspot." width="750px" height="auto">